jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 * But ultimately, all that is possible because of the levels of abstraction that came before Python

+.. admonition:: Activity
+    :class: activity

+    Can you define another class of computational system strictly more powerful than a Turing Machine?

 For Next Class
 ==============